jenninglim/recursion-schemes-in-DSL/Report/new_report.md

               | Add Expr Expr
               | Sub Expr Expr

-The recursive spot in `Expr` can be parameterised with `x` producing a near identical data type:
+The recursive spot in `Expr` can be parameterised with `x`, producing a near identical data type:

     data ExprF x = Val Int